Interpretable statistical representations of neural population dynamics and geometry: Methods

+We projected neural data into the regression subspace by multiplying the pseudoinverse of the coefficient matrix with the neural data matrix $R$.
+For decoding, we used the estimated regression coefficients to project single-trial firing rates to the appropriate condition-dependent subspaces.

-We followed the same procedure as in~\autocite{Pandarinath:2018kh} to decode the hand kinematics from the neural trajectories.
-Specifically, we used Optimal Linear Estimation (OLE) to decode the $x$ and $y$ reaching coordinates and velocities from the neural embeddings.
-For each session, using $10$-fold cross-validation, we fitted an OLE to map from the MARBLE embeddings to the kinematics.
-To assess the accuracy of decoded movements, we computed the goodness of fit ($R^2$) between the decoded and real velocities for both $x$ and $y$ before taking the mean across them.
-We also trained a support vector machine classifier (regularisation of $1.0$ with a radial basis function) on the real kinematic movements against the known condition labels.
-We then evaluated the classifier on the decoded kinematics and reported the accuracy for each session.
+To decode the hand kinematics, we used Optimal Linear Estimation (OLE) to decode the $x$ and $y$ reaching coordinates and velocities from the latent representation, as in Ref.~\autocite{Pandarinath:2018kh}.
+To assess the accuracy of decoded movements, we computed the $10$-fold cross-validated goodness of fit ($R^2$) between the decoded and measured velocities for $x$ and $y$ before taking the mean across them.
+We also trained a support vector machine classifier (regularisation of $1.0$ with a radial basis function) on the measured kinematics against the condition labels.